As I write this, I am in sight of the coastline of Panama and about to begin the next phase of the journey … traversing through the Panama Canal.

 How can we keep these places as natural and undisturbed as possible yet still allow them to be publicly available to all?
 How can we maintain their raw and yet fragile beauty so that they might remain pristine for generations to come?

-It’s places like Turtle Bay that help to keep us in touch with our natural world – and with our natural selves!
+It’s places like Turtle Bay that serve to keep us in touch with our natural world – and with our natural selves!
 We are not separate from the natural world.
 Rather we are an absolutely integral part of it – the world’s fate is our fate.
 As the great Henry David Thoreau famously wrote… ”In wildness is the preservation of the world.”

 As the miles click off behind me and I near my transit of the Panama Canal, I come to the close of my time traversing the Pacific Ocean.
-I know that the crossing of the Canal will be another amazing experience and of an entirely different nature than any that has come before it… but an experience entirely new and unexpected I know it will be… which I suppose is what people like myself awaken each morning intent upon experiencing.
+I know that the crossing of the Canal will be another amazing experience and of an entirely different nature than any that has come before it… but an experience entirely new and unexpected I know it will be… which is what I suppose is what people like myself awaken each morning intent upon experiencing.

 – Dave, Bodacious Dream and (the ready-for-anything) Franklin